During the Second World War, New Zealand had utilised approximately one hundred and thirty British Ordnance QF Mk 3 3.7inch Mark 3 Anti-Aircraft guns.

 Thomas Alexander Hunter

-Completing school at Standard 4, Thomas entered the workforce and was working as a Grocers Assistant at Foxton before enlisting into the NZPF.
-At the age of 18, Thomas attested into the NZPF on the 2nd of August 1900.
-Thomas completed the Recruit Drill and Arms Cours at Alexandra Barrack in Wellington and was posted to the Artillery as a Pre-Gunner for the duration of his probation period.
-On completion of probation on the 1st of February 1901, Thomas was posted to No 1 Company in Wellington.
+Completing school at Standard 4, Thomas entered the workforce and worked as a Grocers Assistant at Foxton before enlisting into the NZPF.
+At 18, Thomas attested into the NZPF on the 2nd of August 1900.
+Thomas completed the Recruit Drill and Arms Cours at Alexandra Barrack in Wellington and was posted to the Artillery as a Pre-Gunner for his probation period.
+On completion of probation on the 1st of February 1901, Thomas was posted to the No 1 Company in Wellington.

-Transferred into the Field Artillery Section on the 1st of August 1911, Thomas was transferred back into the Gunnery Section on the 1st of May 1912.
-When the war was declared in 1914, Thomas was 33 years old and at the time considered too old for war service.
-Thomas was stuck with tragedy in September 1915 when his daughter Bambara passed away due to illness.
+Thomas was transferred into the Field Artillery Section on the 1st of August 1911 and back into the Gunnery Section on the 1st of May 1912.
+When the war was declared in 1914, Thomas was 33 years old and considered too old for war service.
+Thomas was stuck with tragedy in September 1915 when his daughter Bambara died due to illness.

-Like his bother, Thomas was seconded to the NZEF in February 1918 as an Acting Corporal.
+Like his brother, Thomas was seconded to the NZEF in February 1918 as an Acting Corporal.
 Embarking on the SS Makura as gun crew.
-Returning to regular duty in June 1918 when the Army gunners were replaced by Naval gunners.
+Returning to regular duty in June 1918, when the Army gunners were replaced by Naval gunners.

 Awarded the Permanent Forces of the Empire Beyond the Seas Medal in December 1918, with the formal presentation on the 1st of February 1919.
 Thomas was promoted to temporary Bombardier on the 1st of February 1920, attaining Full Bombardier rank on the 1st of February 1921.
 Further recognition of his service followed with the award of the Meritorious Service Medal on the 21st of November 1921 and the New Zealand Long and Efficient Service Medal on the 6th of February 1922.
 Thomas was also presented with British War Service 1914-1918 medal and the Victory 1914-1919 Medal.